Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ##### XGBoost
 XGBoost, is one of the most highly used supervised ML algorithms nowadays, as it uses a more optimized way to implement a tree-based algorithm, and it is also able to efficiently manage large and complex datasets.

 The methodology followed by this algorithm is the following.
 XGBoost uses a Greedy algorithm for the building of its tree, meaning it uses a simple intuitive way to optimize the algorithm.
 The algorithm combines its best model, with previous ones, and so minimizes the error.
-So, in order to constantly select the models that are actually improving its performance, a target is settled. and this target will depend on how much the next model has decreased the error, if there was an increase or no change in the error the target will be set to zero, otherwise, it will set really high since it is difficult to surpass the performance of the previous model.
+So, in order to constantly select the models that are actually improving its performance, a target is settled.
+This target will depend on how much the next model has decreased the error, if there has been no change in the error the target will be set to zero, otherwise, it will set really high as surpassing its performance can be difficult for the next model.

 For more insights into how this algorithm works, check out this video from [StatQuest](https://www.youtube.com/watch?v=OtD8wVaFm6E&t=649s)